ritish-behera/VSD-PhysicalDesign/README.md

 ![Screenshot 2024-06-01 221246](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/d2470e14-5d89-4116-9af0-cf06fca054ac)

-The 2nd and guidelines of the PnR tool can also be verified through the grid as the the grid dimesion refers to the pitch and the inner PR boundar contains 3 horizontal box and 7 vertical box.
-So our design is completely compatible for the PnR tool.
+The second and third guidelines of the PnR tool can also be verified through the grid dimensions, as the grid dimension refers to the pitch, and the inner PR boundary contains 3 horizontal boxes and 7 vertical boxes.
+Therefore, our design is fully compatible with the PnR tool.

 ### Conversion of Magic Layout to Standard Cell LEF
-The first step for this would be the conversion of all the labels of inverter into specific ports.
+Setting Up Ports : The first step for this would be the conversion of all the labels of inverter into specific ports.
 This can be done through the "Edit" tab and then selecting the "Text" option.

 Now set the port name (Text String), size, layer attached and enable the port for all the labels.
 The enable number should be given as per you want it on the LEF file.